Distance sets, orthogonal projections, and passing to weak tangents: Results

 \end{thm}

 We will prove this theorem in Section \ref{orthoprojexceptionsproof}.
 Again, there does not appear to be a direct analogue of this exceptional set result for packing dimension or box dimension.
 See \cite{orppacking} for some results in this direction and for an indication of why such analogues are difficult (or even impossible) to obtain.
+Similar to Theorem \ref{distanceset2}, the non-quantitative part of Theorem \ref{orthoprojexceptions} provides a recipe for directly transferring \emph{any} bounds concerning the Hausdorff dimension of the exceptional set in the projection theorem for Hausdorff dimension into analogous bounds concerning the projection theorem for Assouad dimension.
+For example, the quantitative bounds in Theorem \ref{orthoprojexceptions} can be improved in the plane by using the non-quantitative part together with \cite[Theorem 1.13]{orpfurst} or \cite[Theorem 4]{bourgainsumprod}.
+We leave precise formulations to the reader.

 Finally, we present some general results concerning restricted families of projections.
 Let $P \subseteq \mathbb{R}^n$ be a Borel set with positive $n$-dimensional Lebesgue measure which parameterises a family of projections $\{\pi_t \in G_{d,k} : t \in P\}$ (we only assume that the map $t \mapsto \pi_t$ is a bijection, but in practise it will usually have strong additional regularity properties).
 One now wants to make statements about the dimensions of $\pi_t F$ for almost all $t \in P$ in situations where $\{ \pi_t : t \in P\}$ is a null set in $G_{d,k}$, i.e. a genuinely \emph{restricted} family of projections where Marstrand's theorem yields no information directly.
 There are numerous results along these lines, most focusing on Hausdorff dimension, and we refer the reader to \cite{FalconerFraserJin, FassOrp} for a survey of recent results.
 Rather than present several different Assouad dimension analogues, we give one `meta theorem', which can apply in many cases.